akhilsingh-dev/compiler-construction-lab/lab-1/README.md

 4. Finally, create a main function that calls `yylex()` and returns 0.

-You can see the rules inside the file [hello-world.l](https://github.com/theDrake1010/compiler-construction-lab/blob/main/lab-1/hello-world.l)
+You can refer the file [hello-world.l](https://github.com/theDrake1010/compiler-construction-lab/blob/main/lab-1/hello-world.l) for more understanding.

 ## How to run the lex file?